-In standard auto insurance and homeowners insurance, your personal liability coverage protects your combined assets against expensive litigation.
-That means if you crash into another car and injure the driver or a houseguest suffers a bad fall in your home, you’re covered by auto and home insurance in the event the injured party elects to sue you for repairs, medical expenses, or lost earnings.
+In your homeowners insurance or auto insurance policy, your personal liability coverage protects your combined assets against expensive litigation.
+That means if you crash into another car and injure the driver or a houseguest suffers a bad fall in your home, you’re covered by auto and home insurance, respectively, in the event the injured party decides to sue you for repairs, medical expenses, or lost earnings.

 Umbrella coverage works like this: say the third floor balcony of your home collapses onto the ground floor during a party and several people are badly injured.
 It’s determined that you’re liable for $400,000 in injury expenses, plus the injured parties are collectively claiming around $250,000 in lost earnings for their extended period of time out of work.
 That means you’re on the hook for a $650,000 liability claim.